Why The U.S. Ranks At The Bottom In A Foreign Aid Index

 "If the U.S. follows through on leaving the Paris Agreement, and once any new tariffs are fully reflected in the trade score, we'd expect the U.S. rank to drop further," he says.
 "Both are material issues for development."

-What the rankings do reflect though, Mitchell says, is the U.S. focus over the last few years on security – peacekeeping, humanitarian interventions and especially protecting international sea lanes.
-In this policy area, the U.S. is 8th.
+What the rankings do reflect though, Mitchell says, is the U.S. focus over the last few years on security — peacekeeping, humanitarian interventions and especially protecting international sea lanes.
+In this policy area, the U.S. is eighth.

 Esther Ngumbi, a researcher at the University of Illinois and an Aspen Institute New Voices food security fellow from Kenya, thinks the rankings are an important tool that she hopes will expand to include other major actors like China.
 Mitchell says they're working on another index of emerging economies' commitment to development next.